nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-templates.md

 A server is considered as already configured when it has a "config" directory.
 When the "config" directory doesn't exist, templates will be used to generate all configuration files (config and datasources).

-The template files contain defined parameters such as ${sample.parameter}.
+The template files contain defined parameters such as `${sample.parameter}`.

 Values for parameters replacement are calculated this way:

-*   If nuxeo.conf does not define `nuxeo.templates`, then `nuxeo.templates` equals "default" (the deprecated parameter `nuxeo.template` is still read for backward compatibility).
+- If nuxeo.conf does not define `nuxeo.templates`, then `nuxeo.templates` equals "default" (the deprecated parameter `nuxeo.template` is still read for backward compatibility).
-*   The `${nuxeo.templates}` value is used for determining the chosen template(s).
+- The `${nuxeo.templates}` value is used for determining the chosen template(s).
-*   For each value "nuxeo.template" of `${nuxeo.templates}` (comma separated values, relative to "templates/" directory or absolute path), the corresponding file `templates/${nuxeo.template}/nuxeo.defaults` is read for defining new default values and maybe including other templates which are recursively parsed.
+- For each value "nuxeo.template" of `${nuxeo.templates}` (comma separated values, relative to "templates/" directory or absolute path), the corresponding file `templates/${nuxeo.template}/nuxeo.defaults` is read for defining new default values and maybe including other templates which are recursively parsed.
-*   The file `templates/nuxeo.defaults` is read for default values not already defined.
+- The file `templates/nuxeo.defaults` is read for default values not already defined.
-*   The file `nuxeo.conf` is read for custom values (overwriting default values).
+- The file `nuxeo.conf` is read for custom values (overwriting default values).

 Configuration files are then generated by this way:

-*   For each comma separated value of `nuxeo.templates` and `nuxeo.template.includes`, the files in the referenced templates are copied using the previously calculated values for replacing parameters.
+- For each comma separated value of `nuxeo.templates` and `nuxeo.template.includes`, the files in the referenced templates are copied using the previously calculated values for replacing parameters.
-*   Every included template will potentially overwrite its precedents.
+- Every included template will potentially overwrite its precedents.

 You may want the variable to be resolved at runtime instead.
 In that case you can escape the variable in the configuration file this way: `$${variable}` instead of `${variable}`.